yewon-lee/Crazyflie2.0/README.md

 # Crazyflie2.0
 This is an extension of CrazyS, originally developed by @gsilano (see https://github.com/gsilano/CrazyS for details).
 A few innovations include:
 - Using a new position controller that allows the Crazyflie to move in the x-y direction, and not just the y direction
-- Integrating the FMP algorithm with the controller
+- Integrating FMP with the controller
 - The above can be done with single or multiple Crazyflies

 Files in my github not found in @gsilano's: